JorisPianezze/mesonh_beta_test_guide/docs/source/extract_ecmwf_data/extract_ecmwf_data.rst

    * get_sea_state : get sea state parameters or not.
 Used only when sea salt aerosols are activated.

+   * remove_tmp_files : remove temporary files or not.
+True by default.

 Launch extraction
 **********************************